Today's gospel got me thinking about a "last will and testament." Have you given much thought to what you would like to leave behind when you die?

-Maybe you are thinking about leaving behind some special mementos or some favorite photos so people would not forget you.
+Maybe you are thinking about some special mementos you could give away or some favorite photos to pass out so people would not forget you.

-Perhaps you are thinking of some words of wisdom you would like to impart on your deathbed, or some final words of love and affection you would like to share.
-(I’m trusting that the homilies on my website will be part of my legacy.)
+Perhaps you are thinking of some words of wisdom you would like to impart on your deathbed, or some final words of love and affection you will want to share.

-In today’s gospel Jesus was talking about what he would leave behind.
+In today's gospel Jesus was talking about what he would leave behind.
 After his death and resurrection, he would ascend back to his Father.
-He was not leaving any money behind, or mementos or photos.
-What was he leaving behind?
+He was not leaving any money behind, or photos or mementos.
+Instead what he was leaving his followers was a lot of teachings, and his example for sure.
+But there was more.
+On that first Holy Thursday evening, when these words in John's gospel were spoken, Jesus said he would not leave us orphans. (cf. John 14:18)

 stand by us,

-In our first reading it states that Peter and John laid hands upon the new Christian converts in Samaria and they received the Holy Spirit.
+In our first reading today it states that Peter and John imposed hands upon the new Christian converts in Samaria and they received the Holy Spirit.
+Young people will have hands imposed upon them by a Bishop when they are confirmed.

 Are we fearful?
-May the Spirit come upon us and transform us into a people of courage.
+May the Spirit come upon us and change us into a people of courage.

-Are we weak?
-May the Spirit come upon us and transform us into a people totally committed.
+Are we hesitant?
+May the Spirit come upon us and change us into people totally committed.

-Are we insensitive?
-May the Spirit come upon us and transform us with a sympathetic and understanding heart.
+Are there lies?
+May the Spirit come upon us and change us into people who always speak truth.

-Finally, Jesus said he would not leave us orphans.
+Jesus did not leave us orphans.
 Orphans have no home.

-Jesus tells us that our home is the heart of God.
-Let us say, “Yes,” “Amen,” and enter into that home.
-As baptized sons and daughters, that’s where we belong.
+Jesus tells us that our home is in the heart of God, Father, Son and Holy Spirit.
+Let us say yes, "Amen," and enter.